-Build a CRUD API with plumber and SQLite
+Build CRUD APIs with R Plumber and SQLite

-This guide shows you how to build a complete CRUD (Create, Read, Update, Delete) REST API using plumber and SQLite.
-By the end, you’ll have an API that can persist data to a SQLite database and handle all standard database operations through HTTP endpoints.
+This guide shows you how to build CRUD REST APIs in R with plumber and SQLite.
+You will create endpoints that persist data to a SQLite database and handle all four core operations (Create, Read, Update, and Delete) through well-structured HTTP endpoints that any client can consume.

 Prerequisites